DavidMcLaughlin208/PixelSorting/docs/index.md

 ### Caveats

 The application is still in development and there will likely be bugs.
-If you encounter any, please create a ticket in the [Issues](https://github.com/DavidMcLaughlin208/PixelSorting/issues)section in the Github repository.
+If you encounter any, please create a ticket in the [Issues](https://github.com/DavidMcLaughlin208/PixelSorting/issues) section in the Github repository.

 The resulting pixel sorted video files will be significantly larger (7mb -> 65 mb) than the original input files.
 This is a [known behavior](https://www.quora.com/Why-is-that-when-I-read-an-mp4-video-using-OpenCV-re-write-it-using-OpenCV-the-size-of-the-rewritten-video-is-greater-than-original-video) of OpenCV VideoWriter.
 The best workaround is to use some program (like [VLC](https://www.videolan.org/)) to convert the video using a lossless encoding.
 This will reduce the file size but not back down to the same as the input file.